Find supportive community, get hands-on experiences, change the world

 Supportive Inclusive Community

 UW ChemE is a close-knit department with a cohort model where students participate in the leadership of the department and have a wide range of opportunities.
-The relatively small size of our program means you'll also be in a department where your classmates, faculty, and advising staff will know your name, learn about and support your goals, and help you succeed.
-You can expect to have 75-90 students in core courses, 15-20 students in lab courses, and 15-35 in electives.
+The relatively small size of our program means you'll also be in a department where your classmates, faculty, and advising staff will know your name, support your goals, and help you succeed.
+You can expect there to be 75–90 students in core courses, 15–20 in lab courses, and 15–35 in electives.

-Students serve an important role in the governance of our department, and serve on the Chair's Advisory Board, which advises on all aspects of curriculum, community, and student needs, the Diversity, Equity and Inclusion Committee, and leadership of key student organizations that have significant roles in department functioning.
+Students play an important role in the governance of our department.
+They serve on the Chair's Advisory Council, which works with leadership on all aspects of curriculum, community, and student needs; on the DEI Committee; and in the leadership of student organizations that have significant roles in department functioning.

 Women in Chemical Engineering